-Because this process is identical to just using your drive as a permanent expansion, save data transfers as well, but they are also automatically backed up on the cloud when you are connected to Xbox Live, whether you have an Xbox Live Gold subscription or not.
+Because this process is identical to just using your drive as a permanent expansion, save data transfers as well, but they are also automatically backed up on the cloud when you are connected to Xbox Live, whether you have anor not.

 Step 3: Back up your settings

-With your games and apps squared away, it’s time to transfer your general settings, including your profiles, preferences, themes, etc.
+With your games and apps squared away, it’s time to transfer your general settings, including your profiles, preferences, and themes.